MatzJB/Hill-Climbing-Project/README.md

 OpenMP is used to parallelize the inner loop.

 ## Todo
-Bail early if the diff is greater than previous diff values.
+* Bail early if the diff is greater than previous diff values.
 The reason this works is because the diff is an monotonic increasing function.
-Use ellipsoids.
+* Use ellipsoids.
-Store each disc element and prune if they do not contribute in the final image.
+* Store each disc element and prune if they do not contribute in the final image.
-Try to lower $k$ by gating the trials (totally random at first, pick best and then continue for a few iterations, only modifing position, I did this in Matlab and it seems to reduce the search space).
+* Try to lower $k$ by gating the trials (totally random at first, pick best and then continue for a few iterations, only modifing position, I did this in Matlab and it seems to reduce the search space).
-Visualize error using a plot.
+* Visualize error using a plot.

 ## Renders
-Each render was created using 50 000 transparent discs.
+Each render was created using m=50 000 transparent discs.
 Each disc is placed uniformly randomly.
 For these experiments I used:

- $x \in [0, templateWidth)$

- $y \in [0, templateHeight)$
+ $x \in [0, templateWidth)$, $y \in [0, templateHeight)$

  $color RGB \in [20, 250)$